ply2022/NanoSeqWorkshop/_episodes/05-assembly.md

 ~~~
 {: .language-bash}

-To submit the job to SLURM, `sbatch` command is used
+To submit the job to SLURM, `sbatch` command is used.

 ~~~
 $ sbatch bwa.sh